 In addition to following the University of Denver’s policies and procedures, principal responsibilities include, but are not limited to:

 - Complete required new faculty trainings (i.e., GSSW orientation meeting, two 2U Technology training meetings for MSW@Denver Program).

 - Teach course in the assigned modality per program and course schedule once or twice a week, depending on the course.

 - Prepare and maintain the learning management system (i.e., Canvas or 2DU) course container.

 - Prepare to teach the course by attending course-specific onboarding meetings, reviewing the readings, and becoming familiar with the course learning objectives, assessment requirements, and asynchronous learning activities.

 - Meet with students as needed and strive for responding to student inquiries within 2 business days.

-- Assign and explain expectations for papers, exams, and other deliverables as appropriate.
+- Assign and explain expectations for papers, exams, and other deliverable assignments as appropriate.

 - Grade and offer feedback on assignments in a timely manner.